XV International AIDS Conference, 2004

 The XV International AIDS Conference was held in Bangkok, the capital city of Thailand, from July 11 to July 16, 2004.
 The main venue for the conference was the IMPACT Muang Thong Thani convention centre at Nonthaburi, north-east of downtown Bangkok.
 It was the first international AIDS conference to be held in Southeast Asia.
 International AIDS conferences have been held regularly since the first one in Atlanta in 1985.
+The conference's theme was "Access for All".

 At the opening ceremony on the evening of July 11, the main speakers were the Thai Prime Minister, Thaksin Shinawatra, and the Secretary-General of the United Nations, Kofi Annan.
 The opening was screened live on Thai national television.

 Thaksin, whose government had been criticised by foreign observers for its harsh attitude to injecting drug users, surprised the conference by pledging to adopt a "harm minimization" approach to AIDS prevention among drug users, and to work co-operatively with non-government organizations, including the Thai Drug Users' Network.
 AIDS activists suggested that Thaksin had been promised greatly increased funding from the Global Fund to Fight AIDS, Tuberculosis and Malaria if he adopted a more flexible attitude.

 Annan, in a forceful speech, praised Thaksin and also the President of Uganda, Yoweri Museveni, who was seated in the front row, for their leadership in developing strategies for fighting AIDS in developing countries.
 But he said that much more was needed, including a radical change in attitudes to women in many countries, since HIV infection is now increasing more rapidly among young women in developing countries that in any other population group.
 Annan said the empowerment of women, particularly in African and Asian countries, was the key to preventing the further spread of HIV infection.

-The conference was attended by more than 20,000 delegates and a large contingent of local and international media.
+The conference was attended by around 15,000-17,000 delegates from 160 countries and a large contingent of local and international media.
 Many people with HIV/AIDS and delegates from developing countries were subsidized to attend the conference by governments, the United Nations, other international organizations and drug companies.